Restored Path Detox Is a Place Where You Can Recover Quickly and Safely.

 Ambien calms your mind and body to induce sleep in lower doses if you suffer from short-term insomnia.
-Doctors generally prescribe Ambien for two weeks.
+Doctors generally prescribe Ambien for 2 weeks.
 It is not as effective when taken longer and at higher doses, and many people find they become dependent on the medication over time.
-The side effects related to withdrawal can also be very unpleasant.
+The side effects related to Ambien withdrawal can also be very unpleasant.

 At Restored Path Detox, we combine a serene environment, round-the-clock medical supervision, and specialized addiction services.

 - Supportive counseling groups

 - Individual supportive counseling

 At Restored Path Detox, we want you to feel at home.
 Instead of a sterile hospital ward, we offer round-the-clock medical care in a comfortable atmosphere that allows you to focus on healing.
 We work quickly to help you determine the severity of your Ambien use disorder and welcome you into our restful environment so you can begin your recovery.